zonedbit/kubernetes-playground/docs/kubectl-config.md

 # if the config file already exist, it is needed to merge them
 vagrant ssh -c microk8s.config >> ~/.kube/config

-# change the server ip to the external ip of the vagrant box
+# change the server ip to the external ip of the vagrant box or k8s.home
 vi ~/.kube/config
 ```